 Reduced strength could also mean the proper nerve supply to your muscles specifically the ones you use for your sports or game is impeded.
 In this case, usually no amount to supplements like protein powders or vitamin supplementation will help since this is a structural problem.
-We will help you test every major muscle in the upper and lower extremity and muscles specific to your sports like wake boarding or golf.
+We will help you test every major muscle in the upper and lower extremity and muscles specific to your sports like wakeboarding or golf.

-Feel free to email me if you have questions at email@example.com Below, one of our clients KP Lee graciously allow us to tell his story so others may also find help when they may have exhausted other avenues to finding a solution.
+Feel free to email me if you have questions at email@example.com Below, one of our clients KP Lee graciously allows us to tell his story so others may also find help when they may have exhausted other avenues to finding a solution.
 Perhaps like many of our patients who may not have been referred to our clinic you may be skeptical of whether we can help you.
 Well you are not alone.

-“Dear Dr Lim, I was diagnosed disc protrusion of L3/L4, L4/L5 and L5/S1 by MRI scan in 2008.
-I had back pain since 2005, almost 7 years ever since I sprained my back in the gym.
+“Dear Dr Lim, I was diagnosed with disc protrusion of L3/L4, L4/L5 and L5/S1 by MRI scan in 2008.
+I have had back pain since 2005, almost 7 years ever since I sprained my back in the gym.

 I came across your website as I was searching for alternate treatment for back pain as it really bothers me a lot.
-How I hope it can recover in no time and I could continue with my gym regime.
+I hope it can recover in no time and I could continue with my gym regime.
 I do not know how effective chiropractic might be but I am willing to give it a try.
-May I know how much will you be charging for one treatment?
+May I know how much you will be charging for one treatment?
 And will I be seeing any improvement by the first treatment?
 Looking into my condition, how many sessions of treatment estimated will I be undergoing to recover?
 Looking forward to your prompt reply.
-I would prefer you to reply me by email instead of by call.
+I would prefer you to reply to me by email instead of by call.
 Thanks and with regards, KP”

 According to the Mayo Clinic, “Herniated disks are also called ruptured disks or slipped disks…Bulging disks are more common.
 Herniated disks are more likely to cause pain.”
 Many people are told they need surgery for slipped disc or herniation.
 But the fact is very few ever need one.
-I tell our patients that always try conservative methods first before you put yourself under the knife, it it does not work you can always opt for surgery when it is warranted.
+I tell our patients that always try conservative methods first before you put yourself under the knife, if it does not work you can always opt for surgery when it is warranted.
 Well, KP never needed surgery and is now back on track with his fitness regime.
 Thank you KP for sharing!